alexwong/disaggregate/README.md

 # disaggregate
-Simulator for a simple scalable disaggregated system/datacenter.
-Additional features include optional isolation mechanisms such as containers, cache partitioning, and network bandwidth partitioning.
-Will also include a benchmark suit to characterize scaling different resources vs. resource interference.
+Emulator for a simple scalable disaggregated system/datacenter.
+We will use a physical cluster and emulate storage disaggregation by exposing an API to access memory with different latencies depending on the location on the rack.
+We will use several applications to benchmark scaling such as Memcached as well as how applying different isolation mechanisms affect this.